ScanMountGoat/Smush-Material-Research/Stage Light Parameters.md

 # Stage Lighting Material Parameter Descriptions
 The stage light `.nuanmb` files use the same material parameter names as model materials.
 The parameters are not the same, however.
+The `.nuanmb` files should be edited using [ssbh_data_json](https://github.com/ultimate-research/ssbh_lib/releases) and a text editor.

 ## Custom Vectors
 | Name | Description |